ucemrecan/configurable-blog-starter/README.md

 docker-compose up --build
 ```

-The blog will be available at [http://localhost](http://localhost)
+The blog will be available at [http://localhost:3000](http://localhost:3000)
+The API will be available at [http://localhost:8000](http://localhost:8000)

 ### Step 5: Access Admin Panel

-Navigate to [http://localhost/admin](http://localhost/admin) and log in with your admin credentials.
+Navigate to [http://localhost:3000/admin](http://localhost:3000/admin) and log in with your admin credentials.

 ## Project Structure